 - This chapter deals with the supply of equipment and materials which are to be incorporated in the works.
 Certain related issues are discussed in other chapters.
-Inspection and tests of equipment and materials during manufacture and construction, as well as the consequences of defects discovered through the inspection and tests, are discussed in chapter XII, "Inspection and tests during manufacture and construction".
-The passing of the risk of loss of or damage to equipment and materials, and the consequences of the passing of risk, are discussed in chapter XIV, "Passing of risk".
-The transfer of ownership of equipment and materials is discussed in chapter XV.
-"Transfer of ownership of property".
-Insurance of equipment and materials is discussed in chapter XVI, "Insurance".
-Spare parts for equipment incorporated in the works to be supplied by the contractor after completion of construction are discussed in chapter XXVI, "Supplies of spare parts and services after construction".
-The remedies which the purchaser may have for the supply of defective equipment and materials by the contractor are dealt with in chapter XVIII, "Delay, defects and other failures to perform". - In structuring provisions in their contract concerning the supply of equipment and materials, the parties might bear in mind that supply of those items under a works contract has features which may differ from those in respect of the delivery of goods under a sales contract.
+Inspection and tests of equipment and materials during manufacture and construction, as well as the consequences of defects discovered through the inspection and tests, are discussed in chapter XII, "Inspections and tests during manufacture and construction".
+The passing of the risk of loss of or damage to equipment and materials, and the consequences of the passing of risk, are discussed in chapter XIV, "Passing of risk", paragraphs 7 to 19.
+The transfer of ownership of equipment and materials is discussed in chapter XV, "Transfer of ownership of property", paragraphs 6 and 7.
+Insurance of equipment and materials is discussed in chapter XVI, "Insurance", paragraphs 24 to 26.
+Spare parts for equipment incorporated in the works to be supplied by the contractor after completion of construction are discussed in chapter XXVI, "Supplies of spare parts and services after construction", paragraphs 10 to 21.
+The remedies which the purchaser may have for the supply of defective equipment and materials by the contractor are dealt with in chapter XVIII, "Delay, defects and other failures to perform", paragraphs 26 to 32. - 2.
+In structuring provisions in their contract concerning the supply of equipment and materials, the parties might bear in mind that supply of those items under a works contract has features which may differ from those in respect of the delivery of goods under a sales contract.
 For example, since equipment and materials supplied by the contractor under a works contract are to be incorporated in the works by him or by another contractor under his supervision, the mere supply of the equipment and materials is only a partial performance of the supplying contractor's obligations.
 The passing of risk or the transfer of ownership in respect of equipment or materials may occur at a time different from the time when they are supplied.
 In some cases (in particular, if only a single contractor is engaged to construct the whole works), the equipment and materials may remain in the hands of the contractor after their arrival at the site until their incorporation in the works.
-In other cases, they may be taken over by the purchaser for storage purposes, and later handed back to the contractor for incorporation in the works (see section B.6 and 7, below). - 3.
-Some of the issues involved in the supply of equipment and materials (e.g. transport, passing of risk, obtaining of export and import licences, and packing) are addressed by trade terms (e.g. F.O.B., C & F.) as interpreted in the International Rules for the Interpretation of Trade Terms (INCOTERMS).
-If the parties wish certain issues under their works contract to be settled in accordance with a particular trade term, they might include in the contract a provision to that effect.
-1/ The parties should be aware, however, that trade
+In other cases, they may be taken over by the purchaser for storage purposes, and later handed back to the contractor for incorporation in the works (see section B,6 and 7, below).